Code-Institute-Submissions/milestone-project-40/README.md

 - takeUpTime: the time the kid should be taken up at.
 This is set by the kid's parents so that they don't sleep too long.
 - awakeDuration: how log it took the kid to fall asleep.
 - sleepDuration: how long the kid was sleeping for.
-- rowClass: a class which helps to visually show the user the status of each child (eg. a red background is an urgent indicator that the child needs to be taken up).
+- rowClass: a class which helps to visually show the user the status of each kid (eg. a red background is an urgent indicator that the kid needs to be taken up).
 Classes are: kid-awake, kid-waiting, kid-asleep, kid-takeup.
 - priority: each kid has a priority number depending on their current status.
 This is first of two properties used to sort the list of kids.
 - visibility: used to show or hide a kid from the list.
 Once a kid is taken up, the visibility will be set to 'hidden'.
-- notified: a boolean value used to call the vibration API which will notify the user only when a child needs to be taken up.
+- notified: a boolean value used to call the vibration API which will notify the user only when a kid needs to be taken up.
 The user will be notified once, then the boolean value will be set to true.
 This is to prevent multiple notifications.

 **Kid object - Methods**